-This second volume of the Hispano-Suiza and Pegaso books is now available from the Stinkwheel Publishing shop.
+This second volume of the Hispano-Suiza and Pegaso books is temporarily out of stock.

 This book covers the career of Catalan engineer Wifredo Ricart and his early designs and creations of the 1920s and 1930s in Spain- (Ricart y Peréz 1922-26), S.A.
 Automóviles Ricart (1926-28) and Ricart España (1928-30).
 Ricart then moved to Italy and was employed by Alfa Romeo as a consultant engineer from 1936 to 1945, where he was involved in the design and building of the Alfa Romeo Tipo 162 V-16 and the mid-engined flat-12 Tipo 512 racing cars, only for WWII to interrupt developments, so neither car was raced.
 It was during this period that Ricart clashed with Enzo Ferrari, who was racing-team manager for Alfa Romeo at the time.